eclipse-jkube/jkube/.github/pull_request_template.md

 ## Checklist
  - [ ] I have read the [contributing guidelines](https://www.eclipse.org/jkube/contributing)
  - [ ] I signed-off my commit with a user that has signed the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php)
+ - [ ] My code follows the style guidelines of this project
+ - [ ] I have performed a self-review of my code
  - [ ] I Added [CHANGELOG](../CHANGELOG.md) entry
- - [ ] I have implemented unit tests to cover my changes
  - [ ] I have updated the [documentation](../kubernetes-maven-plugin/doc) accordingly
  - [ ] No new bugs, code smells, etc. in [SonarCloud](https://sonarcloud.io/dashboard?id=jkubeio_jkube) report
+ - [ ] I have added tests that prove my fix is effective or that my feature works
+ - [ ] New and existing unit tests pass locally with my changes
  - [ ] I tested my code in Kubernetes
  - [ ] I tested my code in OpenShift